Six Ways Your Family Can Volunteer Together

 Over the years, our family has benefited from volunteering in our local community.
 Without a doubt, it has brought our family together, encouraged our kids to think about giving back, and has increased their compassion for others.

 Volunteer opportunities for kids and family are plentiful.
 I am happy to share some of the ways we have served our community over the years, but it is by no means an exhaustive list.
 Think of it more as a springboard for you to begin considering what might work for your crew.

 1. Senior Center Visits.

 When my oldest two children were 4 and 2 years old, I coordinated monthly visits to a local Senior Center.
 This monthly visit continued for six years until our move to North Carolina.
 Other homeschooling families joined us over the years, but many times we were on our own.

-At this particular senior center, there was an activity coordinator who worked with me to plan events for my kids to enjoy alongside the Seniors.
+At this particular senior center, I worked with an activity coordinator to plan events for my kids to enjoy alongside the Seniors.
 About 50% of the time we all played Bingo together.
 My kids loved winning prizes, as did the Seniors!
 During our time there we also enjoyed various visitors to the community center, including a drummer and a singer who led us in dancing and song with the Seniors.